Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Improving threshold for fault-tolerant color code quantum computing

 \subsection{Flagged weight optimization}

 We explain the setting of the decoder weights.
 Here, each cycle of a syndrome measurement consists of performing an $X$ stabilizer measurement followed by a $Z$ stabilizer measurement, as shown in Fig.~\ref{fig:syndrome_meas_procedure}.
 Let us consider the case of performing $X$ error correction.
-If an $X$ error occurred in ancilla qubits for an $X$ stabilizer measurement propagates to data qubits as a hook error, it is detected in the subsequent $Z$ stabilizer measurement.
+If an $X$ error occurring on an ancilla qubit for an $X$ stabilizer measurement propagates to data qubits as a hook error, it is detected in the subsequent $Z$ stabilizer measurement.
 Thus, the flag values of the $X$ stabilizer measurement at time $t$ provide information about the $X$ data errors at time $t$.
+Note that flag values are not perfect, as errors can also occur on the flag qubits.
 Here, in order to incorporate the flag information into the decoder weights defined by Eqs.~\eqref{weight_data_previous} and \eqref{weight_meas_previous}, we set the weights using conditional error probabilities conditioned on the flag values.
-For weights of $X$ data errors, we use the conditional error probabilities conditioned on all flag values in the measurements of the $X$ stabilizers acting on the corresponding data qubits at the same time step:
+For weights of edges corresponding to $X$ data errors, we use the conditional error probabilities conditioned on all flag values in the measurements of the $X$ stabilizers acting on the corresponding data qubits at the same time step:

 Here, $\mathcal{F}^{(t)}_{f,\sigma}$ is a set of flag values in the flag gadget used for measuring the $\sigma \in \{X,Z\}$ stabilizers defined on the face $f$ at time $t$.
-Flag values of a $Z$ stabilizer measurement explicitly provide information only about $Z$ errors occured in the ancilla qubits, but they also implicitly provide information about $X$ errors occured in the ancilla qubits.
-Therefore, for weights of measurement errors, we use the conditional error probabilities conditioned on the flag values in the measurements of the $Z$ stabilizers that measure the corresponding syndrome:
+Flag values of a $Z$ stabilizer measurement explicitly provide information only about $Z$ errors occurred in the ancilla qubits, but they also implicitly provide information about $X$ errors occurred in the ancilla qubits.
+To elaborate, a trivial (i.e., unflipped) flag value implies that either an $X$ error that is not correlated with a $Z$ error occurred or no error occurred at a certain location.
+Therefore, for weights of edges corresponding to measurement errors, we use the conditional error probabilities conditioned on the flag values in the measurements of the $Z$ stabilizers that measure the corresponding syndrome:

-On the other hand, in the case of performing $Z$ error correction, the weights for $Z$ data errors and measurement errors are set as follows:
+On the other hand, in the case of performing $Z$ error correction, the weights of edges corresponding to $Z$ data errors and measurement errors are set as follows: